Polynesian to Magic Kingdom: Monorail, Boat & Walking Times

 Should I take the monorail or boat to Magic Kingdom?

 For rope drop, take the monorail — it starts earlier and is more predictable.
-For the return after fireworks, take the boat when it's running — the monorail's 3-stop loop home makes it the slowest of the three modes after a busy night.
-When the boat is closed, walking usually beats a post-fireworks monorail line.
+For the return after fireworks, take the boat when it's running — the monorail's 3-stop loop home makes it slow after a busy night.
+When the boat is closed, take the monorail, or walk via Grand Floridian (~25-32 min) if you'd rather skip the post-show line.

 Why is the return monorail slower than the outbound?

 The Resort monorail loop runs clockwise: TTC → Polynesian → Grand Floridian → Magic Kingdom → Contemporary → TTC.
 Polynesian guests get a short outbound trip (two stops out via Grand Floridian) but a longer return (three stops back via Contemporary and TTC).
-This asymmetry is the route's defining quirk.
+This asymmetry is the route's defining quirk — and the reason the boat is often the better way home.

 Can I take a bus from Polynesian to Magic Kingdom?